SDGforskning/sdg-strings/SDG14_query_action_WoS.md

       NEAR/5
           ("econom*" OR "GDP" OR "wealth"
-          OR "exploit*" OR "goods and services" OR "ecosystem service$" OR "socio economic" OR "socioeconomic"
+          OR "exploit*" OR "goods and services" OR "ecosystem service$" OR "marine resources" OR "biological resources" OR "genetic resources" OR "socio economic" OR "socioeconomic"
           OR "livelihood$" OR "job$" OR "income$" OR "profit*" OR "trade" OR "trading" OR "market$"